heyimjustalex/MQTTNetTLS/README.md

 ### Real client without Docker

 Firstly, generate PKI by launching PKIGenerator project.
 Then, modify initial parameters of client so it has proper broker ip.
-Config is initialized in Client/Program.cs
+Config is initialized in Client/Program.cs.

+### Running Client from RaspberryPi 3

+Assuming you run latest RaspbianOS, you will have to install dotnet 6.
+To do so, follow this link [how_to_install_dotnet_on_ARM](https://learn.microsoft.com/en-us/dotnet/iot/deployment) , and follow step 2.
+After installation check that dotnet is installed with 'dotnet --version'.
+You can then build the client with 'dotnet build <path_to_client.cs>' and run it with 'dotnet <path_to_built_dll>' commands.
+The default path to the built .dll file is probably '<repo_dir>/Client/bin/Debug/net6.0.0/Client.dll'.

+Check if the program starts, it should start but not be able to connect.
+After that set environment variables like this:
+'export USERNAME=client1 && export PASSWORD=password1'
+'export BROKER_IP_ADDRESS=<your_broker_ip_address>'

+If the broker is started and both devices are on the same network, client should connect.

 ## Class Diagrams